johndoe@gmail.com

 Age recommendation: 14+

-On the set of a new film about Victorian artist JMW Turner, young actress Lou is haunted by an unresolved history.
-Meanwhile, in 1840 Londoners Lucy and Thomas try to come to terms with the meaning of freedom.
+On the set of a film about Victorian artist JMW Turner, young actress Lou grapples with an unresolved past, while 1840 Londoners Lucy and Thomas confront the meaning of freedom.
+Winsome Pinnock's award-winning play, directed by Miranda Cromwell, takes students on a compelling journey through time, identity, and social justice—ideal for exploring history, literature, and contemporary issues in the classroom.

 Age recommendation: 8+